 UCATS, Local 3882, NYSUT, AFT, NEA, AFL-CIO, represents over 1400 clerical and technical workers at New York University.
 We negotiate the Collective Bargaining Agreement (CBA) for all Code 106/116 and 104/114 workers.
 We organized our union in 1979 and have made tremendous gains in our contract and in the daily lives of the staff we represent.

 What’s In a Name?

 You may have noticed the acronyms after our name, Local3882.
-When you become a memberof UCATS, you are also a member our state and national federations:
+When you become a member of UCATS, you are also a member of our state and national federations:

-NYSUT―New York State United Teachers representing 600,000 people who work in New York’s schools, colleges, and healthcare facilities.
+NYSUT―New York State United Teachers represents 600,000 educators and support staff who work in New York’s public schools, colleges, and healthcare facilities.
 NYSUT is a federation of more than 900 local unions, each representing its own members.

-AFT―American Federation of Teachers, representing 1.6 million members across the country
+AFT―American Federation of Teachers, represents1.6 million members across the country

-NEA―National Education Association, representing over 3,000,000 education professionals nationwide
+NEA―National Education Association, represents over 3,000,000 education professionals nationwide

 AFL-CIO―American Federation of Labor-Congress of Industrial Organziations, representing 14 million members across the country.